 • Changes in bowel movements: If your bowel habits and movements change and the changes last for more than two days, you should seek the advice of a healthcare professional.
 Finding blood in your stool for example will need to be evaluated by a medical professional to rule out colon cancer.

 • Changes in Urination: Changes in your urine including the strength of the flow, the color, odor or presence of blood or foam should be immediately discussed with your health care provider so they can perform testing along with a medical diagnosis to rule out signs of serious illness.

 • Signs of bleeding: Unexpected bleeding from the uterus, nipples or other areas is cause for concern.
 Make an appointment with your physician immediately for an examination and testing.

 • A persistent cough that doesn’t diminish: If you have a persistent cough that lasts longer than 1 to 2 weeks, a cough that is painful or if you are coughing up blood, make an appointment to see your doctor.
 Cancer of the esophagus, throat, lungs or stomach can cause constant coughing and should never be ignored.

 Breast Cancer Screening Mammograms & Ultrasounds in Greater Atlanta, GA

-Women’s Imaging Specialists offers Mammograms and Ultrasounds at locations in Athens, GA; Cumming, GA; Dublin, GA; Eagles Landing, GA; Fairhope, AL; Gulf Shores, Al; Gwinnett, GA; Monroe, GA; and Warner Robins, GA.
+Women’s Imaging Specialists offers Mammograms and Ultrasounds at locations in Athens, GA; Cumming, GA; Dublin, GA; Eagles Landing, GA; Fairhope, AL; Foley, Al; Gwinnett, GA; Monroe, GA; and Warner Robins, GA.